Select any two GPUs for comparison

 The GT 630 has a 230 MHz higher core clock speed than the GeForce 7950 GT, but the GeForce 7950 GT has 8 more Texture Mapping Units than the GT 630.
 As a result, the GeForce 7950 GT exhibits a 0.7 GTexel/s better Texture Fill Rate than the GT 630.
-This still holds weight but shader performance is generally more relevant, particularly since both of these GPUs support DirectX 10 or higher, so Texture Rate holds more weight than when comparing more modern GPUs.
+Neither of these GPUs support DirectX 10 or higher, so Texture Rate holds more weight than when comparing more modern GPUs.

 The GT 630 has a 230 MHz higher core clock speed than the GeForce 7950 GT, but the GeForce 7950 GT has 20 more Render Output Units than the GT 630.
 As a result, the GeForce 7950 GT exhibits a 10.1 GPixel/s better Pixel Fill Rate than the GT 630.
 However, both GPUs support DirectX 9 or above, and pixeling performance is only really relevant when comparing older cards.